mogelbrod/await-release/README.md

 ## Features

 - [x] Supports private NPM registries (if `npm` can access it, so should this package)
-- [x] `--exec 'npm update %s'` to inject and run commands on release
+- [x] `--exec 'npm install %s'` to inject and run commands on release
 - [ ] `--install` flag to automatically run `npm install $package` on release
 - [ ] `--update` flag to automatically run `npm update $package` on release
 - [ ] `--daemon` to keep listening for new releases (works with `--exec`)